Production of The Batman (film): Redevelopment under Matt Reeves

 Matt Reeves took over as writer and director, and focused on a younger version of Batman.

 Matt Reeves, Matt Ross, Ridley Scott, Gavin O'Connor, George Miller, Denis Villeneuve, and Fede Álvarez were all considered as replacements for Affleck as director.
 Reeves, a longtime Batman fan, quickly moved to the top of the shortlist and entered negotiations after meeting with Warner Bros. on February 10, 2017.
 Warner Bros. sent Reeves a copy of the script, but Reeves felt that Affleck's take, while "totally valid", was not the film he wanted to make.
 Reeves only wanted to join if he was guaranteed creative control, and Warner Bros.
-Pictures Group chair Toby Emmerich—who wanted an auteur to make the next Batman film—was impressed by his initial ideas.
+Pictures Group chairman Toby Emmerich—who wanted an auteur to make the next Batman film—was impressed by his initial ideas.
 An issue with his salary soon arose, but it was quickly overcome, and Reeves was hired to direct The Batman on February 23.
 He was also set to produce the film with Dylan Clark.
 Reeves was not willing to share his full vision with the studio while he was working on War for the Planet of the Apes (2017), and Warner Bros. agreed to delay production until he was available.